EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 #### OGC API - Environmental Data Retrieval

 The WIS 2.0 recommendation is to use OpenAPI 3 compatible APIs, and in particular OGC EDR if possible.
-The design choise for E-SOH was to use OGC EDR API to implement API based access to data.
+The design choise for open-radar-data was to use OGC EDR API to implement API based access to data.

 The Environmental Data Retrieval (EDR) API is an Open Gespactial Consortium standard.